Bookberry

-Bookberry (Букбери) is a chain of bookstores based in Moscow, Russia, and with stores in that city and in Yekaterinburg.
+Bookberry (Букбери) was a chain of bookstores based in Moscow, Russia, and with stores in that city and in Yekaterinburg.

+History

-The chain was launched by private investors in 2003, with 36% of its shares owned by Alexander Mamut (also a shareholder in Ingosstrah, and Corbina Telecom, a Golden Telecom subsidiary); a further percentage split equally between Roman Lola, Dmitry Kushaev and Maxim Scherbakov, and the rest by Waterstone’s founder, Tim Waterstone.
+The chain was launched by private investors in 2003 including Alexander Mamut (36%), Tim Waterstone, Roman Lola, Dmitry Kushaev and Maxim Scherbakov.
+Roman Lola was CEO until 2004 when Mamut bought out his shares, along with the shares of Kushaev and Scherbakov.

+Most Bookberry stores were opened 24 hours a day.

 In February 2008, a company controlled by Oleg Deripaska, Rainko, bought a controlling stake, buying out Lola, Kushaev and Scherbakov entirely.
 By late 2008, the chain comprised 13 stores (up from 10 in late 2005), located in large shopping malls and on a number of major streets.
-The CEO departed in January 2009, and by March 2009, five stores were closed, including the last-opened, on Tverskaya Street.
+The CEO departed in January 2009, and by March 2009 five stores were closed, including the last-opened, on Tverskaya Street.

 On Monday 2 March 2009, the company applied for bankruptcy protection.
+Its financial failure was precipitated by the bankruptcy of Deripaska.
+The Tverskaya store in Moscow closed in 2009.